-The above configuration is defined within annulus-like regions (where the denominator does not vanish) and possesses fractional vorticity\footnote{ The vorticity is computed taking the inner radius of the annulus as the short distance cut-off $a$ which is of the order of the size of the atoms of the condensates (this is common practice also in the analysis of usual superfluid vortices: see \cite{sign1,sign2,sign3m} and references therein).
-Thus, only the outer boundary of the annulus contribute to the vorticity.
-In fact, in the present case the topological charges appearing on the right-hand side of the BPS bound play a more fundamental role.}. \end{enumerate}
+The above configuration is defined within annulus-like regions (where the denominator does not vanish) and possesses fractional vorticity.\footnote{The vorticity is computed by taking the inner radius of the annulus as the short distance cut-off a, which is of the order of the size of the atoms of the condensates (this is common practice also in the analysis of usual superfluid vortices: see \cite{sign1,sign2,sign3m} and references therein).
+Thus, only the outer boundary of the annulus contributes to the vorticity.
+Thus, only the outer boundary of the annulus contributes to the vorticity.
+In fact, in the present case, the topological charges appearing on the right-hand side of the BPS bound play a more fundamental role.} \end{enumerate}

-\section{GPE with $|\Psi|^{5}$ and $|\Psi|^{6}$ interactions}
+\section{GPE with $|\Psi |^{5}$ and $|\Psi |^{6}$ interactions}

 Two natural questions arise: how much do these features depend on the non-linear term?
 Can these techniques be adapted to more general self-interacting complex scalar fields?
 We will analyze in detail two cases which are very important both in the theory of GPE and in relativistic QFT in (2+1) dimensions (in connection with Abelian Chern-Simons theory coupled to a relativistic scalar field: see \cite{sextic1} and references therein).